NtajiBenbor/Space-Shooters/README.md

 ### What I learned

-- I lerand about conditionals
+- I learned about conditionals
 - Loops.
 - Events.
-- Arguements.
+- Arguments.

 ### Continued development
- I want to get better at programming by leaning about the fundamentals of programing in the future.
+ I want to get better at programming by learning about the fundamentals of programming in the future.

 ## Author